-- are not adjacent and directly related to existing (or proposed through the Local Plan Review) principal, key or local service centres, or - o are not infill or 'rounding off' sites in small villages and hamlets, or - $\circ$ are not proposed as rural exception sites for affordable housing. - E They would compromise an important recreational open space (protected public open space in the Land Allocations DPD). - EX They are known at the outset not to be available for development and it is extremely unlikely that they could become available in the plan period. - Obvious insurmountable constraints are present at the outset that render the site unsuitable and there is no point progressing the site to the next stage of assessment. - 1.1.33 At this first stage the SHLAA will exclude residential sites within the countryside unless they accord with the Local Plan's existing policies on rounding off and infill in smaller villages and hamlets (DM13) or the rural exceptions site policy (DM14).
+- are not adjacent and directly related to existing (or proposed through the Local Plan Review) principal, key or local service centres, or - are not suitable sites within or on the edge of small villages and hamlets11, or - o are not proposed as rural exception sites for affordable housing 12. - They would compromise an important recreational open space (protected public open space in the Land Allocations DPD). - They are known at the outset not to be available for development and it is extremely unlikely that they could become available in the plan period. - Obvious insurmountable constraints are present at the outset that render the site unsuitable and there is no point progressing the site to the next stage of assessment. - 1.1.34 At this first stage the SHELAA will exclude residential sites within the countryside unless they accord with the Local Plan's existing policies on rounding off and infill in smaller villages and hamlets (DM13) or the rural exceptions site policy (DM14).
 This is because sites that are not well related to service centres or in accordance with our current rural housing policies are unlikely to be found to be suitable in terms of existing national policy and sustainable development principles.
-The existing service centres identified in the Core Strategy are: - Principal Service Centres: Kendal and Ulverston - Key Service Centres: Kirkby Lonsdale, Grange-over-Sands and Milnthorpe - Local Service Centres: Burneside, Oxenholme, Natland, Swarthmorr, Allithwaite, Cartmel, Levens, Endmoor, Holme, Burton-in-Kendal, Flookburgh/Cark, Penny Bridge/Greenodd, Broughton-in-Furness, Kirkby-in-Furness and Great/Little Urswick. - 1.1.34 The Council will be undertaking a review of its current service centres in the early stages of preparing the Local Plan and the SHLAA will take account of any emerging work on this topic. - 1.1.35 Whilst some sites may be identified in accordance with existing rural housing policies (DM13 and DM14) it is considered that the majority of future housing land supply in the rural areas outside service centres will be on sites below the SHLAA site size threshold of 5 units, and most sites in rural areas will therefore fall outwith the scope of a study of this strategic nature.
+The existing service centres identified in the Core Strategy are: - Principal Service Centres: Kendal and Ulverston - Key Service Centres: Kirkby Lonsdale, Grange-over-Sands and Milnthorpe - Local Service Centres: Burneside, Oxenholme, Natland, Swarthmorr, Allithwaite, Cartmel, Levens, Endmoor, Holme, Burton-in-Kendal, Flookburgh/Cark, Penny Bridge/Greenodd, Broughton-in-Furness, Kirkby-in-Furness and Great/Little Urswick13. - 1.1.35 The Council will be undertaking a review of its current service centres in the early stages of preparing the Local Plan and the SHELAA will take account of any emerging work on this topic. - 1.1.36 Whilst some sites may be identified in accordance with existing rural housing policies (DM13 and DM14) it is considered that the majority of future housing land supply in the rural areas outside service centres will be on sites below the SHELAA site size threshold of 5 units, and most sites in rural areas will therefore fall outwith the scope of a study of this strategic nature.
 An appropriate windfall allowance will be factored in to take account of the potential land supply from small sites in rural areas, based on an assessment of recent completion trends and extant permissions.

-As defined in in DM14 of the DM Policies DPD.
+11 As defined in Policy DM13 of the Development Management Policies DPD.

-&lt;sup>9 As defined in Policy DM13 of the Development Management Policies DPD.
+12 As defined in in DM14 of the DM Policies DPD.

-&lt;sup>11 The Core Strategy also identified Sandside/Storth and Arnside, but his element of the policy has been superseded by the development strategy in the Arnside and Silverdale AONB Local Plan.
+13 The Core Strategy also identified Sandside/Storth and Arnside, but his element of the policy has been superseded by the development strategy in the Arnside and Silverdale AONB Local Plan.

-1.1.36 Any sites excluded at this first stage will be presented in an appendix to the SHLAA with reasons for their exclusion (see the proposed template for this schedule in Appendix 1).
+1.1.37 Any sites excluded at this first stage will be presented in an appendix to the SHELAA with reasons for their exclusion (see the proposed template for this schedule in Appendix 1).